denten-books/plain-text/3-format.md

 are encoded in such a way as to to prevent "unauthorized access."
 The reader is by these means able to access the encrypted information only through sanctioned means.
 Any mode of access other than the official is deemed illicit.
-Encryption brings us to the glaring problem at the very heart of smart contracts.
-The spirit of contractual law by its very nature demands explicit consent.
+Encryption brings us to the glaring problem at the heart of smart contracts.
+The spirit of contractual law by its nature demands explicit consent.
 In the language of English common law, contracts involve promises as "manifestation of intention," which "adopt an external or objective standard for interpreting conduct [@american_law_institute_restatement_1973, §1-2.]"
 The key words in this passage are "external," "objective," and "interpretation."
-By contrast, smart contracts, as described in the patent archive, must rely on encrypted---that is, not human-legible---forms of tacit compliance: neither external, objective, nor available for interpretation.
+By contrast, smart contracts, as described in the patent archive, must rely on encrypted---that is, not human-legible---forms of tacit
+compliance: neither external, objective, nor available for interpretation.
 The idea of encrypted consent stands in stark opposition to a tradition of contract law---and textual interpretation more generally---that relies on models of comprehension and consent that involve expressed, mutual, explicit, and uncoerced forms of acquiescence.
 Even if smart contracts were to be accompanied by legible documents, written in plain text---as Terms of Service, for example---the reader of an electronic book would be compelled to blindly trust in the correspondence between the expressed letter and the implicit mechanism.
 The contract is meaningless if its implementation is enacted beyond scrutiny, in the form of hidden, encrypted, and purposefully illegible scripts.

 Moreover, the Digital Millennium Copyright Act (DMCA) stipulates that "no person shall circumvent a technological measure that effectively controls